 Rods and Light

 Your dog does, however, have more rods in their retina then you do, making them better at perceiving movement, and improving their ability to see at night.
 Both of these are sight abilities that were important for the hunter-predator ancestors of your now domesticated dog.
 But the ability to perceive or distinguish reds and greens is not part of your dog's color perceiving abilities.
-Though reds and greens probably look greyish or brownish to your dog, he may be able to differentiate the color of red and green objects based on difference in brightness or shade even though the colors themselves are not perceived.
+Though reds and greens probably look greyish or brownish to your dog, they may be able to differentiate the color of red and green objects based on differences in brightness or shade even though the colors themselves are not perceived.

 Colors and Choices

 The inability to see and distinguish red and green does not seem to be a liability to dogs.
 Telling the color of a traffic light does not enter into their daily list of need to knows!
 Because they can track movement, see blues and yellows, and distinguish items based on their brightness, the inability to perceive reds and greens does not impede their day to day functioning.
-However, as a pet owner you may recognize that choosing blue and yellow items makes them somewhat easier to differentiate for your dog and this can be useful in training and behavior modification.
+However, as a pet owner, you may recognize that choosing blue and yellow items makes them somewhat easier to differentiate for your dog and this can be useful in training and behavior modification.